 Specks in your vision

 Most of the time floaters are harmless.
 However, they can be a symptom of a tear in the retina.
-(The retina is the clear tissue at the back of your eye.)
-If you notice a sudden increase in floaters or if you see floaters along with flashes of light, this may be a symptom of a retinal tear or detachment.
-Call your eye doctor if you have these symptoms.
+(The retina is the layer in the back of the eye.)
+If you notice a sudden increase in floaters or if you see floaters along with flashes of light in your side vision, this may be a symptom of a retinal tear or detachment.
+Go to an eye doctor or emergency room if you have these symptoms.

 - Last reviewed on 11/4/2015